AEjonanonymous/Einstein-Quasicrystals/README.md

 ## 📖 Citation

-If you use or build upon this formalization, please cite it as follows:

 > Reed, Jonathan ƒ(n).
 (2026). *Einstein Quasicrystals - A Lean 4 Certified Proof of 3D Aperiodic Einstein Quasicrystals by Triviality of the Projection Kernel* (Version 1.0) [Data set/Computer software].
 Zenodo. https://doi.org/10.5281/zenodo.21796509

 ---